3. Poke fun at the nonprofit’s president

 Boost interest by showcasing the best items on social media and involving local businesses to sponsor or donate auction items or prizes.

 ⭐️ What if you could do big fundraising events less often?
 There is a way!
 It’s called recurring monthly giving, and it generates 2.4X more revenue on average than one-time gifts.
-This Monthly Giving Toolkit simplifies the whole program.
-Learn more.
+Our monthly giving program resources simplify the work so you can raise more and stress less.

 5. Scavenger hunt